anusii/solidpod/README.md

 ## Ontology

-*Solid Pod*'s internal storage structure consists of [turtle](https://www.w3.org/TR/turtle/) files containing security information about the pod's content (data files) and their access.
+A Solid Pod's internal storage structure consists of [turtle](https://www.w3.org/TR/turtle/) files containing security information about the pod's content (data files) and access.
 The internal structure is based on the solidpod [ontology](onto/solid_app_ontology_schema.png), which captures essential concepts about the app's security information, data files, encryption, shared resources, and access control lists.